For more on increasing your sales effectiveness, subscribe to the RSS Feed for The Sales Blog and my Email Newsletter.

 I know that some people prefer to consider themselves realists.
 They believe that this occupies some middle ground between optimism and pessimism.
 They believe that it is right to explore everything that may go wrong, and to question whether or not the outcome can be as positive as they hope, lest they be disappointed.

 Is it fair to explore potential negative outcomes?
 Of course it is.
-But it is only fair to explore the potential negative outcomes with a firm goal and the intention of changing something to ensure that the positive outcome is achieved.
+But it is only fair to explore the potential negative outcomes with a firm goal and the intention of changing something to ensure that the positive outcome you need is achieved.
 The exploration of what may go wrong cannot be allowed to paralyze you into inaction, and it cannot be allowed to destroy the optimistic belief that you can and will achieve a positive outcome.

 A salesperson has to be optimistic.
 They have to believe they can win against even the longest of odds.
 Salespeople have to believe that things will work out in their favor.
 This optimistic belief is what allows a salesperson to take action, and those actions are what eventually leads to success.